microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## What is Hived Scheduler and How to Configure it

-As a standalone component of OpenPAI, [HiveD](https://github.com/microsoft/hivedscheduler) is a Kubernetes Scheduler for Deep Learning.

-Before we start, please read [this doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) to learn how to write hived scheduler configuration.
+OpenPAI supports two kinds of scheduler: the Kubernetes scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).
+[Hivedscheduler](https://github.com/microsoft/hivedscheduler) is a Kubernetes Scheduler for Deep Learning.
+It supports virtual cluster division, topology-aware resource guarantee and optimized gang scheduling, which are not supported in k8s default scheduler.
+If you didn't specify `enable_hived_scheduler: false` during installation, hived scheduler is enabled by default.
+Please notice only hivedscheduler supports virtual cluster setup, k8s default scheduler doesn't support it.

 ## Set Up Virtual Clusters

 ### Configuration for GPU Virtual Cluster

+Before we start, please read [this doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) to learn how to write hived scheduler configuration.

 In [`services-configuration.yaml`](./basic-management-operations.md#pai-service-management-and-paictl), there is a section for hived scheduler, for example: